This Fact Sheet is not relevant in your region

 Bank accounts and bankruptcy

-Barclays, Santander, Royal Bank of Scotland (including NatWest), HSBC, Nationwide, Cooperative, Lloyds (including Halifax and Bank of Scotland), TSB, Clydesdale and Yorkshire Bank must now allow undischarged bankrupts to open a basic bank account.
+Barclays, Santander, Royal Bank of Scotland (including NatWest), HSBC, Nationwide, Co-operative Bank, Lloyds (including Halifax and Bank of Scotland), TSB and Virgin Money (including Clydesdale and Yorkshire Bank) must now allow undischarged bankrupts to open a basic bank account.
 The bank will usually check your eligibility for their current account first.
 If the bank decides that you aren’t eligible for a current account because you are an undischarged bankrupt, they should offer you their basic account.

 Other banks may let you open an account as an undischarged bankrupt, but you would need to check the bank's policy before applying.